oseanfro/automaid/server/README.md

 And then for processing, I change INTO the directory $somewhere, where, since I usually am not in bash, I execute the sequence:

-`module load anaconda/5.2.0`
+`module load anaconda/5.2.0`\
 `bash`\
 `source activate pymaid`\
 `python scripts/main.py`\
 `source deactivate`

 after which I should find the processed files inside `$somewhere/processed`.
+Note that I reference a very particular anaconda module to make this work.

+If for some reason you should have the `LD_LIBRARY_PATH` environmental variable set, unset it.
+In bash that would be using `unset LD_LIBRARY_PATH`.